 Author: Jeffery K. Archer, Jr.

-Jeff Archer is a regular WorkFaith volunteer since 2016.
-He is a graduate of the University of Oklahoma Price School of Business and has worked in a variety of Military and Private sector roles.
+Jeff Archer has been a WorkFaith volunteer since 2016.
+He is a graduate of the University of Oklahoma Price School of Business and has worked in a variety of military and private sector roles.
 He regards himself as a young cattle rancher who went to college to avoid working so hard.
-He is a former United States Army Reserve Officer who attained the rank of Captain and was awarded the Bronze Star Medal, the Meritorious Service Medal, the Combat Action badge and numerous other Department of Defense awards.
-Jeff started his professional career in Energy after deploying to Afghanistan in 2012.
+Jeff started his professional career in energy after deploying to Afghanistan in 2012.
 He is a member of Grace Bible Church in Houston, Texas and a stark advocate for helping the underprivileged get back to work.